 The mature cobs were harvested when the husk cover was completely dried and black coloration was found in the grain base.
-Harvesting Date was12 April, 2020.
 The cobs of five randomly selected plants of each plot were separately harvested for recording yield attributes and other data.
+Harvesting was done at 7th July, 2019.